JOIN LOGIN JOIN

 LEGO Star Wars Luke Skywalker's X-Wing Fighter

-Another point against our dream of LEGO Warhammer 40k sets is that, despite its hardcore fanbase, Warhammer 40k is still a bit niche compared to the juggernauts like Marvel and Disney.
+Another point against our dream of LEGO Warhammer 40k sets is that, despite its hardcore fanbase, Warhammer 40k is still a bit niche compared to juggernauts like Marvel and Disney.

 How to Make Your Own LEGO Warhammer 40k Sets